 My third book, On Literary Worlds (Oxford, 2012) retheorized the literary history of the past four hundred years (more or less!) by developing new ways of thinking about literary worldedness and its historical function.
 A video of a talk on the third chapter of the book, which criticizes the ways universities institutionalize literary history, appears here; LARB review here; interview with Carla Nappi here; Pittsburgh Q&A here.

-My latest book, The Elements of Academic Style: Writing for the Humanities, came out from Columbia University Press in the summer of 2014.
+My fourth book, The Elements of Academic Style: Writing for the Humanities, came out from Columbia University Press in the summer of 2014.
 The book is a guide to the psychology, ethos, and practice of writing literary scholarship today.
 In 2016 Rebecca Walkowitz and I published the co-edited collection, A New Vocabulary for Global Modernism, also from Columbia.

 In my spare time I do a lot of cycling; in April-May 2013, I rode from Irvine, California to Springfield, Illinois (about 2200 miles in 19 days).
 I’m divorced, re-married, happy, and have two amazing kids who were 11 and 9 in late 2019.

 I have published essays on contemporary fiction and poetry, often but not always considering texts involving Asia and the United States, and have written on (and co-edited a journal issue about) virtual worlds and online games.
 I have contributed on and off to Printculture since its founding in 2005.
 I occasionally write about the profession and about the state of the humanities.

 At Penn State, my teaching ranges from first-year seminars on the process of literary reading to graduate courses on globalization and diaspora; I also have taught or plan to teach courses on comparative modernisms, the history of modernity, poetry and poetics, Asian American studies, Marx, the history of the novel, and video games; I’ve also taught at the University of Heidelberg, Princeton, UCLA, the University of Arizona, the University of Pennsylvania, and the University of Northern Iowa.
 From 2008-2012 I directed Penn State’s program in Asian Studies.
 I’m currently the director of Penn State’s Center for Humanities and Information, a job I’ve had since 2014.